 Street Art Barcelona Tour

-Ran by a group of street artists and activists who have been active since 2010, these Barcelona street art tours treat the city as an open air gallery and promise to take you off the tourist path and introduce you to the most important murals and show you the secret spots.
-You’ll learn about the history of the Barcelona street art movement, the most significant forms of art, the most important artists and activities, the techniques they use, and the alternative spaces dedicated to street art.
+Ran by a group of street artists and activists who have been active since 2010, these street art tours treat the city as an open air gallery and promise to take you off the tourist path and introduce you to the most important murals and show you the secret spots.
+You’ll learn about the history of the street art movement in Barcelona, the most significant forms of art, the most important artists and activities, the techniques they use, and the alternative spaces dedicated to street art.
 They offer several tours, on foot and bicycle, covering different neighbourhoods, in a handful of languages.
 See the Street Art Barcelona tour website for details.
 Walking tours start from 12 euros.

 Barcelona Street Art Workshops